Support Centre

 Health data: Data on the physical or mental health of a natural person, including those on the provision of health services, which disclose information on the natural person's health condition.

-Pseudonymization: Processing in a way that prevents the attribution of personal data to a particular person without the use of additional data, provided that such additional data is stored separately and that technical, organizational and personnel measures are taken to ensure that personal data cannot be attributed to a particular or identifiable person.
+Pseudonymization: Processing in a way that prevents the attribution of personal data to a particular person without the use of additional data, provided that such additional data is stored separately and that technical, organizational, and personnel measures are taken to ensure that personal data cannot be attributed to a particular or identifiable person.

 Data subject: The natural person whose personal data is processed.
-A natural person in the context of the Law is the person whose personal data is processed, whose identity is determined or determinable, directly or indirectly, in particular by reference to an identifier such as a name and identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+A natural person in the context of the Law is a person whose personal data is processed, whose identity is determined or determinable, directly or indirectly, in particular by reference to an identifier such as a name and identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data processing: The definition of data processing is very broad and means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.